EIEC 261 / EU Regulation

 Check My Aer Lingus Claim

-Free check · 6 years (Ireland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 6 years (Ireland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Aer Lingus

-Aer Lingus operates 50+ aircraft from its Dublin and Shannon hubs, serving 100+ destinations with a focus on transatlantic routes.
+Aer Lingus operates a fleet of aircraft from its Dublin and Shannon hubs, serving destinations worldwide with a focus on transatlantic routes.
 The airline is part of IAG (International Airlines Group).
 Dublin's US pre-clearance facility makes it a popular hub for US-bound travellers.
-Aer Lingus's on-time performance averages 78–82%, with delays concentrated on transatlantic routes during winter months.
+Aer Lingus's on-time performance varies seasonally, with delays concentrated on transatlantic routes during winter months.

 Our Success Rate